IsaacG/Advent-of-Code/2023/notes.md

 Once that was fixed, I was failing to pass tests, because I changed variables around but failed to update the `return mix(...)` line.
 I spent a bunch of time going over the example, line by line, until I realized that error.

+## Approach

+I initally solved part one using a set of values and part two using ranges.
+I later updates part one to also use ranges so it can reuse the same code as part two.

+One tricky bit here was handling range overlaps.
+Given a translation rule which impacts `[3..5]` and an input range of `[2..7]`,
+* the pre-overlap `[2]` is copied verbatim,
+* the overlap `[3..5]` is translated, and
+* the post-overlap `[6..7]` needs to be put back into the queue to potentially match future rules.
+The last part of requeuing part of the overlap was easy to overloop and handle incorrectly.

 # Day 06

+The exercise: given a fixed amount of time to win a race, where the time is used to first charge the car then drive the car, determine the ways to split the charge then drive such that the car drives past a certain distance.
+Part two: solve this with larger values.

 Pretty simple day.